• Skip to primary navigation

 I teach SCSC 309 (Water in Soil and Plants).
 The course is designed to introduce undergraduate students to fundamental concepts related to water movement in soils, soil-plant-atmosphere interactions, evapotranspiration, and plant water use.
 I have also introduced a new SCSC 689 – Special Topics in Field and Laboratory Methods in Soil Physics.

-Students and support staff:
+Students and Support Staff:

-Seyed Ali Azizi | Jaiveer Brar | Ke Ni | Bismark Osei | Parisa Paymard | Mingxiu Wang | Kathryn Watson | Dallas Williams
+Seyed Ali Azizi | Jaiveer Brar | Ke Ni | Bismark Osei | Mingxiu Wang | Kathryn Watson | Dallas Williams

 • Compact with Texans